hackforla/peopledepot/docs/how-to/create-initial-data-migrations.md

 1. Export the data from the Google [spreadsheet][pd-data-spreadsheet]

     1. Find the sheet in the document containing the data to export.
 Let's use the `ProgramArea - Data` data as our example.
-It's
     1. Make sure that the first row (column names) is frozen.
 Otherwise, freeze it by selecting the first row in the sheet, then Menu > View > Freeze > Up to row 1
     1. Export to JSON.
 Menu > Export JSON > Export JSON for this sheet